SHIccc/MTS/MTS_comexpinf/README.md

 Datafile : 'expinf.RData'

 Example :
-- '1.
-Common inflation factor estimated by the joint modeling of IE dynamics.'
+- 'Common inflation factor estimated by the joint modeling of IE dynamics.'
-- '2.
-Model residuals for modeling of IE dynamics with macroeconomic factor over different countries.'
+- 'Model residuals for modeling of IE dynamics with macroeconomic factor over different countries.'

 ```